kevinlondon/kevinlondon.github.io/_posts/2016-09-19-devops-from-scratch-pt-1.md

 ## Our First Ansible Playbook

 To automate the steps we followed above, we will use [Ansible](https://www.ansible.com/).
-Essentially, it will remotely log in to servers that you specify using `ssh` and run commands on them.
+Essentially, it will log in to servers that you specify using `ssh` and run commands on them.

 To begin, let's first install Ansible.
 On your host machine (not the vm), run